mloey/Arabic-Handwritten-Characters-Dataset/README.md

 # Arabic Handwritten Characters Dataset

+### Astract
+Handwritten Arabic character recognition systems face several challenges, including the unlimited variation in human handwriting and large public databases.
+In this work, we model a deep learning architecture that can be effectively apply to recognizing Arabic handwritten characters.
+A Convolutional Neural Network (CNN) is a special type of feed-forward multilayer trained in supervised mode.
+The CNN trained and tested our database that contain 16800 of handwritten Arabic characters.
+In this paper, the optimization methods implemented to increase the performance of CNN.
+Common machine learning methods usually apply a combination of feature extractor and trainable classifier.
+The use of CNN leads to significant improvements across different machine-learning classification algorithms.
+Our proposed CNN is giving an average 5.1% misclassification error on testing data.

 ### Context

 The motivation of this study is to use cross knowledge learned from multiple works to enhancement the performance of Arabic handwritten character recognition.
 In recent years, Arabic handwritten characters recognition with different handwriting styles as well, making it important to find and work on a new and advanced solution for handwriting recognition.
 A deep learning systems needs a huge number of data (images) to be able to make a good decisions.